Andi Kyriacou

 Andi Kyriacou (born 4 January 1983) is an English-born, Irish-qualified former rugby union player and current coach.
 Kyriacou played as a hooker for Sale Sharks, Leeds Carnegie, Saracens, Munster, Ulster, and Cardiff Blues before moving into coaching.

 Personal life

 Kyriacou was born 4 January 1983 in Liverpool, England.
 He is of Irish and Greek Cypriot heritage.
 Kyriacou is married to Rebecca and has three children.

 Playing career

 Early playing career

-Andi Kyriacou started his rugby playing at Ormskirk RUFC and later moved to West Park RFC in St Helens, Merseyside, where he was amongst a string of Lancashire representatives from the club.
+Andi Kyriacou started his rugby playing career at Ormskirk RUFC and later moved to West Park RFC in St Helens, Merseyside, where he was amongst a string of Lancashire representatives from the club.
 From here, Kyriacou represented England at u16 and u18.

 Sale Sharks 2001–2004

 Kyriacou's first senior season in top flight English rugby at Sale Sharks included a debut in the Zurich Premiership.

 More recognition came at an international level in 2004, when Kyriacou was part of the England U21 Grand Slam winning side in the U21 Six Nations championship.